-FUND STRUCTURE AND INVESTMENTS
+FUND STRUCTURE

-Units in the Fund were issued on a partly paid, or instalment basis.
-Units were initially issued at \$1.80 per unit and as at 30 June 2019, investors have paid three instalments, totalling 90 cents per unit or 50% of the issue price.
+Units in the Fund were issued on a partly paid, or instalment, basis.
+Units were initially issued at \$1.80 per unit and as at 30 June 2020, investors have paid three instalments, totalling 90 cents per unit or 50% of the issue price.
+On 27 July 2020 the Fund announced the fourth capital call, calling a further \$0.30 per unit from unitholders meaning 66.7% of committed capital has now been called by the Fund.

 The Fund has made total capital commitments of US\$11.2 million to SPFII, representing an interest of 4.8% in SPFII.
-As at the end of June 2019, SPFII was 19.7% invested in four early stage technology businesses after one of the early investments in SPFII, Puresec, was acquired by US-listed company Palo Alto Networks (NYSE: PANW) in June 2019.
-Subsequent to 30 June, SPFII made its sixth nvestment, leading a funding round (Series A) for Q-CTRL, an Australian company that is a provider of software tools to the quantum computing industry.
+As at the end of June 2020, SPFII has invested (net drawn capital) 35.3% of committed capital and is invested in nine early stage technology businesses.